The Feel Good Manifesto - Part 3

 Heal relationships with others

-Chronicle our growth and our unique path to authenticity
+Chronicle our growth & our unique path to authenticity

 Develop our problem-solving and processing skills